Are there benefits to growing hydroponic weed and what are the options for commercial and home cultivators?

 Nutrient Film Technique (NFT) Systems

 Comparable to the Ebb and Flow, this system is efficient because it only uses a small amount of water and nutrients.
 This reduces the risk of root rot and ensures your plants get everything they need.
-However, the nutrient film technique can be tricky to set up, so it’s best suited for experienced growers.
+However, the nutrient film technique can be tricky to set up, so it’s best suited for experienced growers and for a Master Grower too.

 Hydro Weed FAQ